View of Gournia from the East

 The archaeological site of Gournia sits on the north coast of the Isthmus of Ierapetra in East Crete.
 Possessing some 50 well-preserved houses, a system of cobbled streets, a central court, a Minoan palace, and cemetery, Gournia gives the visitor the best picture of what a Late Bronze Age (1500 B.C.) town looked like.
 Gournia was a regional production center of bronze tools and weapons, domestic objects, and pottery and stone vases, an active trade emporium with overseas connections to other parts of the Aegean and the Near East, and the palatial administrative center for the Mirabello region.
 Its harbor complex consists of a monumental shipshed, fortification walls with towers, a riverside dam, and a cobbled street running from the coast to Town.

 The final season will be from June 16-July 26, 2014 (orientation is on June 15, 2014).
-Volunteering for the 2014 excavations is now open (click here for the form).
+Volunteering for the 2014 excavations is open (click here for the form).
 Only a few positions left, though we are also building a waitlist for those positions that are already full.
 Don't hesitate and if you have any questions or comments, please contact us.